MicrosoftDocs/visualstudio-docs/docs/xaml-tools/creating-a-ui-by-using-xaml-designer-in-visual-studio.md

 - View the hierarchical structure of all elements on the artboard.

-- Select elements so that you can modify them (for example, move them around in the hierarchy or set their properties in the Properties window).
+- Select elements so that you can modify them.
+For example, you can move them around in the hierarchy or set their properties in the Properties window.
 For more information, see [Work with elements in XAML Designer](../xaml-tools/working-with-elements-in-xaml-designer.md).

 - Create and modify templates for elements that are controls.